Special-Operations-Brigade/SOB-Docs/fortify/dev.md

-        displayName = ""; // The name of the preset, displayed in the fortify interaction menu backpackOnly = 0; // if this is 1, this preset can only be used with backpacks category = ""; // Presets can be assigned to a category which will make the ace menu less cluttered class Objects {}; // this sub-class contains all objects (from CfgVehicles) that are available in this preset };
+        displayName = ""; // The name of the preset, displayed in the fortify interaction menu backpackOnly = 0; // if this is 1, this preset can only be used with backpacks category = ""; // Presets can be assigned to a category which will make the ace menu less cluttered condition = "true"; // Condition that has to be met in order to further filter who can access a given preset, passed arguments are [_target,_player] class Objects {}; // this sub-class contains all objects (from CfgVehicles) that are available in this preset };